CJCascalheira/osl-maglio-polman-2014/README.md

 4. **No significant outliers**, assessed with boxplots;

-5. **Normality**, assessed with the Shapiro-Wilk test, histograms, and density curves for each combination of the two factors;
+5. **Normality**, assessed with the Shapiro-Wilk test, histograms, Q-Q plots, and density curves for each level combination of the two factors;

 6. **Homoscedasticity**, assessed with Levene's test for each combination of the two factors.